hadesbox/raml-api-designer-store/README.md

 to install simply do a __npm install__ after you have cloned the repo.

-to start the API Designer you must __node server.js__, this will launch 2 services.
+to start the API Designer you must __node server.js__, to start the REST RAML service (to serve file thru HTTP) you must __node http-mongo.js__, (which also works as proxy to your final API).

 #### API Designer (http://localhost:3000)

 In port 3000 you will have the API Designer, with user login.
-This version of the API Designer uses Mongo, to persist all RAML Documents and other data rather than the browser's local storage.
+This version of the API Designer uses Mongo to persist all RAML Documents and other data rather than the browser's local storage.
 This means that you need to insert a new user into the "users collection" to be able to login.

 To do this you must first manually generate your unsalted password hash with SHA1:
 ```